-The main advantage of the cloud is because a vast majority of storage and computing is managed by servers, it helps eliminate the need for computer hard drives and disk space, which helps preserve memory for greater machine efficiency.
+The main advantage of the cloud is because a vast majority of storage and computing is managed by servers; it helps eliminate the need for computer hard drives and disk space, which helps preserve the memory for greater machine efficiency.
 It also enables many advanced operations to be carried out on the simplest, most budget-friendly machines, which helps eliminate the need for more upscale devices.

 Accessible Any Time and From Any Location

 The cloud can be utilized from any location as well as from any device, provided you have an internet connection, which means access to your data is always just a click away.
 It also means you can begin file work on one computer and then resume your tasks on a different computer, such as an office computer.
 You can also collaborate with others on the same file.